GABETROLL/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 - Python dictionary.pop
 9. Create a copy of a dictionary with all the values of the previous dict doubled
 - see exercise 0
+10. Find the key in a dictionary with its biggest value
+- iterating Python dictionaries
+- Python max function